JoshC-Working/Quantitative_Trading_LSTM/README.md

 <p>I highly recommend going to the research file of any stock to know more about how we train a model and get the predicted price.
 It will be more clean and easier to explain with code.</p>

-To make sure that LSTM model do learn a productive pattenrn in the training process and there is enough training and testing data, we only select stocks with a        final monotone trend of closing price of more than 8 years as target.<br>

-## Structure of the project
-### Model & Research
-In this directory, we will show the process how we train the best-fit LSTM model for each target stock.
-And the result will be stored to Resources directory

-### Resources
-The best-models trained for every target stock will be placed here.
-A function is designed to gain the latest sets of predicted closing price of a stock by accessing its best-models here.

-We want to train the model to fit to the test data.